Neural Networks Enhancement with Logical Knowledge: Introduction

 Figure~\ref{fig:KENN_overview} shows a high-level overview of \kenn.

-Predictions $\by$ are revised by a differentiable function, called \emph{Knowledge Enhancer} (KE), which corresponds to a new layer on top of the base NN.
-Its role is to update the predictions $\by$ of the base NN into $\by'$ to increase the truth value of each clause $c \in \clauses$.
+In KENN, the predictions $\by$ of the base NN are revised by a differentiable function, called \emph{Knowledge Enhancer} (KE), which updates $\by$ into $\by'$ to increase the truth value of each clause $c \in \clauses$.
 Since both base NN and KE are differentiable, the entire architecture is differentiable end-to-end, making it possible to apply back-propagation algorithm directly on the whole model.

-KE increases the satisfaction of each clause $c$ separately obtaining $|\clauses|$ different vectors, each of which represents the changes to be applied on $\by$ to obtain the improvement of satisfaction of $c$.
+KE increases the satisfaction of each clause separately, obtaining $|\clauses|$ different vectors, each of which represents the changes to be applied on $\by$ to improve the satisfaction of a specific clause $c$.
 These changes are combined linearly to obtain the final change to be applied on the base NN's predictions.

-An important question arises: what does it mean to increase the satisfaction of a clause?
-We use fuzzy semantic, where the satisfaction of a clause is given by applying a t-conorm function $\bot$ on the truth values of the literals of the clause.
-Therefore, the objective of the final layer should be increasing the value of the chosen t-conorm.
-However, we are not relying on an optimization process to add knowledge, so it is not possible to just optimize the value of the t-conorm at run time.
-On the contrary, we want to inject the knowledge as a differentiable layer on top of a neural network: the optimization must be done analytically!

-To do so, we propose the concept of \emph{t-conorm boost functions} (TBFs).
-Intuitively, a TBF is a function \mbox{$\delta: [0,1]^n \to [0,1]^n$} that proposes the changes to be applied on a set of $n$ truth values to increase the value of the \mbox{t-conorm} applied on them: $\bot(\blit + \delta(\blit)) \geq \bot(\blit)$. \kenn\ include a soft differentiable approximation of a TBF in its last layer and it uses it to enhance the prediction of the base NN.

-Moreover, KE contains additional parameters that can be learned as well: for each clause $c \in \clauses$ there is an associated \emph{clause weight} $w_c$ which determines the strength of $c$, i.e., it defines the influence that the clause has on the final predictions.
+More in details, for each clause $c\in\clauses$, the KE computes a soft differentiable approximation of a function called \emph{t-conorm boost function} (TBF).
+Intuitively, a TBF is a function \mbox{$\delta: [0,1]^k \to [0,1]^k$} that proposes the changes to be applied on a set of $k$ truth values to increase the value of the \mbox{t-conorm} applied on them: $\bot(\blit + \delta(\blit)) \geq \bot(\blit)$.
+Moreover, the KE contains additional learnable parameters that can be learned as well: for each clause $c \in \clauses$ there is an associated \emph{clause weight} $w_c$ which determines the strength of $c$, i.e., it defines the influence that the clause has on the final predictions.
 Differently from other Neural-Symbolic integration approaches, clauses weights are not given, but they are learned.
-Moreover, by changing the weight of clause, \kenn\ can learn to ignore clauses in the Prior Knowledge that are not fully satisfied inside training data by assigning zero to the weight.
+Moreover, by assigning zero to clause weights, \kenn\ can learn to ignore clauses in the Prior Knowledge that are not fully satisfied inside training data.
+In Section~\ref{sec:scatter} we will further analyze this ability of \kenn\ to learn the clause weights by inspecting their value after training.